Abdulk-P/DBMS-Mini-Project/README.md

-#Creating a website with Database connection which will store all the Data.
+#Creating a website with Database connection which will store all  Data.